-It’s advised you should manage one and three ppms (parts per minute) in your pool.
-Take the number of gallons in the pool and multiply it by 0.00013 ounces per gallon to know how much chlorine to use.
+You should maintain between one and three ppm (parts per million) in your pool.
+Determine the number of gallons in the pool and multiply it by 0.00013 ounces per gallon to know how much chlorine to use.

-Always remember before adding chlorine, use a test strip to test the current chlorine level.
-Too much chlorine can increase harmful chemicals in the water.
-It can also generate gases as the water — oversaturated with chlorine solutions — evaporates.
-The gases can cause severe discomfort in the eyes and nose.
+Always remember to test your water before adding chlorine.
+Use a test strip to test the current chlorine level.
+Too much chlorine increases the harmful effects of the chemical.
+It can also generate gasses as the water evaporates.
+The gasses can cause severe discomfort in the eyes and nose.

 Like chlorine, I also recommend shooting for three to five ppm for bromine.
-Bromine is popular for withstanding greater temperatures than chlorine, it’s not surprising it’s the preferred sanitizer for hot tubs and spas.
-Compared to bromine, chlorine requires daily maintenance for balance.
-Bromine has a greater efficiency over a wider pH range than chlorine.
+Bromine is popular for withstanding greater temperatures than chlorine; it’s not surprising it’s the preferred sanitizer for hot tubs and spas.
+Compared to bromine, chlorine requires much more maintenance.
+Bromine also has a greater efficiency over a wider pH range than chlorine.
 You can sometimes add too much, though.
 Read my article on how to lower bromine levels if that’s the case for you.

 Chlorine vs. Bromine: Health Concerns

-As long as you use these elements in proper amounts, bromine and chlorine are safe.
-Of course, people can react differently to them.
+As long as you use these elements in proper amounts, both bromine and chlorine are considered safe.

 Chlorine can create difficulty breathing, sore throat, wheezing, coughing, chest tightness, eye and skin irritation, and other conditions.
 Most conditions result from ingesting heavy amounts of chlorine into the body, which you’re likely at low risk of in a pool.